Modernizing the Gmail's - People Card

 Adding advanced features to support partner integrations and enable user personalization options

-While Phase 2 designs remain confidential, I can definitely walk you through the Phase 1 changes that you can see today!
+I can definitely walk you through the Phase 1 changes that you can see today!

 Restructured Layout & Dynamic buttons